 - Access to a private online community page on Microsoft Teams that will be updated with upcoming events, professional learning opportunities and bi-annual webinars

-- Links to existing networks
+- Links to existing social and professional networks

 The Support for Rural Beginners pilot will commence in Term 1, 2023.